openmediavault/openmediavault-docs/howitworks.rst

 Read
 ----

 When a user clicks on a panel, the javascript code retrieves values from config.xml using a rpc call.
-The rpc call has two main components the usually the service name of the section (is in the js code) and the method, usually named ``getSettings``.
+The rpc call has two main components the usually the service name of the section (is in the js code) and the method, usually named :code:`getSettings`.
 In chrome browser you can hit F12 to open the developer console, go to samba section.
 Then in the network section of the console you can see several rpc.php calls.
 Find the one related to samba, right click and select copy as cURL.

 This is the json payload sent to omv-engined: